adrn/gala/docs/conventions.rst

 Unless otherwise stated (in function or class docstrings), this package tries to adhere to using standard variable names for function and class arguments, and in example code.
-For shorthand, the variable ``w`` is used to represented arrays of phase-space coordinates (e.g., positions _and_ velocities).
+For shorthand, the variable ``w`` is used to represent arrays of phase-space coordinates (e.g., positions _and_ velocities).
 When representing only positions, the variable ``q`` is used.
 For just velocities or momenta, the variables ``p`` or ``v`` are used.